 Winter Nights for PuristS

 I know the joy of a GoS watch, being the proud owner of one of the 10-piece limited edition Winter Nights for PuristS timepieces from the Nordic Seasons Collection, that had the ultimate expression of hand-forged Damascus steel for dial, case and movement.
-Click the URL link above to read the report on PuristSPro horology website.

 The hand-forged Damascus steel mainplates of the hand-wind mechanical movement was a world’s first.